elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} The river without idiom grows tired of the maneuvers of ash;
+- {:.i2} The idiomless river tires of the maneuvers of ash;
 - the cape and the filings
 - the birds and days
 - turn with a doorknob's creak;
 - fantastic animals on the infantile horizon
 - brain grazers
-- have averted
-- their eyes
+- rest their eyes now
 - giddy after drinking the night

 - {:.sp} The Chorus *(distant.)*

-- {:.i2} Oh, the king stands.
+- {:.i2} Oh, the king rises.

 - {:.sp} Toussaint.